Semantic HTML

 Semantic HTML is the use of HTML markup to reinforce the semantics, or meaning, of the information in web pages and web applications rather than merely to define its presentation or look.
-Semantic HTML is processed by traditional web browsers as well as by many other user agents.
+Semantic HTML is processed by conventional web browsers as well as by many other user agents.
 CSS is used to suggest how it is presented to human users.

 History

 HTML has included semantic markup since its inception.
 In an HTML document, the author may, among other things, "start with a title; add headings and paragraphs; add emphasis to [the] text; add images; add links to other pages; [and] use various kinds of lists".